wssimms/gssquared/Docs/Roadmap.md

 [x] Bring in a decent readable font for the OSD elements
 [x] GS2 starts in powered-off mode. have snazzy tiles showing each platform that can be booted.
 [x] Can select a 'platform' each of which has a default configuration.
-[ ] Refactor CPU to be more cycle-accurate including false/phantom reads/writes
 [x] Can power on and power off vm

 ## Release 0.4

+[ ] Refactor CPU to be more cycle-accurate including false/phantom reads/writes
 [ ] Implement new optimized audio code
+[ ] Implement cycle-accurate video display to support apps that switch video mode by counting cycles
-[ ] implement floating-bus read based on calculated video scan position.
+[ ] implement floating-bus read based on video data

 [ ] provide a mode for Atari Joyport - use the dpad. https://lukazi.blogspot.com/2009/04/game-controller-atari-joysticks.html.
 Can also use gamepad.

 [ ] Can edit slots / hw config when powered off.
-[ ] "powered off" means everything is shut down and deallocated, only running event loop and OSD.
 [ ] when we go to power off (from inside OSD), check to see if disks need writing, and throw up appropriate dialogs.
 [ ] put "modified" indicator of some kind on the disk icons.